its-lab/MoniTutor/README.md

 host    icinga2        monitutor      ::1/128               md5
 ```

-After you restarted the psql server, Create a new user and database, both called
+After you restarted the psql server, create a new user and database, both called
 "monitutor".
 Choose a secure password and remember it.

 ```